jschhie/Events-Assistant/README.md

 > Above command will create and activate the Flask web app with an empty database (```tasks_database.db```).

 The user can then access and interact with the application at http://127.0.0.1:5000/ via any web browser.
 At start up, users may toggle the nagivation bar to switch between the Account Login and Registration Pages.
-Signed in/newly registered users will be greeted with their personal Home Page, which displays all events and CRUD (create, read, update, and delete) operations to manage them.
+Signed in/newly registered users will be greeted with their personal Home Page.

 ## Visual Demo
 <img src="https://github.com/jschhie/Events-Assistant/blob/master/demos/new%20register.png" alt="Registration Page" style="width:70%">